Katsugachi/Solus-MS/README.md

 <br><br>
 Opening in about:blank opens a new tab and injects the site via a blob: url to be able to access it through there.
 The theme is stored in localstorage to be able to be changed and since its stored in your browser cache alongside any other game progress you may have, it is persistent and will be there if you close and open or force refresh the page.
 <br><br>
 Game overlay simply opens games on top of your tab instead of in the background. **No features or actions on the user end will break any games, they are isolated**.
 Stats check when you press to open a game and when you close that tab it logs the date it was closed and calculates how long it was open for.
 Invisibility cloak simply checks whether the tab is focused (open) or unfocused (closed) and then when unfocused, changes the favicon and title to be nothing.
 (U+3164, an invisible unicode character is used as a placeholder).
 Adding games simply saves your html fetcher into localstorage and opens it in another tab when you launch it.
-The HTML file download is a html file that opens the site in a local iframe and therefore will still require internet to work, the reason it looks like a bunch of numbers is because its been converted to be javascript unescape, placed in script tags. <br><br>
+The HTML file download is a html file that opens the site in a local iframe and therefore will still require internet to work, the reason it looks like a bunch of numbers is because its been converted to be javascript unescape, placed in script tags.
+Export and importing basically just downloads your entire localstorage in a json file and importing just replaces the current localstorage with that json.<br><br>

 Whenever a new feature is added, code is altered or a bug is fixed, the following checks must all pass before being pushed. <br><br>
 - Greater than 3 random games launch and do not freeze while loading before the game starts up as intended <br>